Rules and Procedures

 Elected candidates are those who have a total number of votes at least equal to 25 percent of the number of ballots submitted; results of between 24.50 and 24.99 are rounded up to 25.
 (A submitted ballot is counted even if it is empty.)

 5.3.
-Procedures for the Nominating Committee for Fellows
+Procedures for the Fellows Nominating Committee

 The nomination process is carried out by e-mail.
 The procedures are as follows:

 1. January.
-The President appoints the members of the Committee and the Chair, on the basis of information supplied by the Executive Vice-President relative to past service.
-Once a Committee is formed, Committee members receive from the Executive Vice-President information on the rules for nomination and election, together with a current list of all Fellows, and a list of the candidates who did not get elected and runners-up (defined as those who received votes equal to 20 to 25 percent of the number of ballots returned) in recent years, and a list of non-Fellows who have published in Econometrica, and a list of individuals who received less than three endorsements in the previous year.
+The President appoints the members of the Fellows Nominating Committee and the Chair, on the basis of information supplied by the Executive Vice-President relative to past service.
+Once a Committee is formed, Committee members receive from the Executive Vice-President information on the rules for nomination and election, together with a current list of all Fellows, and a list of the candidates who did not get elected and runners-up (defined as those who received votes equal to 20 to 25 percent of the number of ballots returned) in recent years, and a list of non-Fellows who have published in Econometrica, and a list of individuals who received less than three (3) endorsements in the previous year.

 Section 6.
 Regional Activities of the Society